cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/05-governance.md

 ## Migrating an existing Wasm light client contract

-If governance is the allowed authority, the governance v1 proposal that needs to be submitted to migrate an existing new Wasm light client contract should contain the message [`MsgMigrateContract`](https://github.com/cosmos/ibc-go/blob/729cb090951b1e996427b2258cf72c49787b885a/proto/ibc/lightclients/wasm/v1/tx.proto#L51-L63) with the code hash of the Wasm byte code to migrate to.
+If governance is the allowed authority, the governance v1 proposal that needs to be submitted to migrate an existing new Wasm light client contract should contain the message [`MsgMigrateContract`](https://github.com/cosmos/ibc-go/blob/729cb090951b1e996427b2258cf72c49787b885a/proto/ibc/lightclients/wasm/v1/tx.proto#L51-L63) with the checksum of the Wasm byte code to migrate to.
 Use the following CLI command and JSON as an example:

 ```shell
 simd tx gov submit-proposal <path/to/proposal.json> --from <key_or_address>